pkarsy/rfboot/usb2rf/README.md

 direction, allows rf packets to be received from the PC

 ### Upload the precompiled usb2rf.hex file
-Normally you dont need/want to do that as this is part of the [Installation](../help/Installation.md).
+Normally you dont need/want to do that independently, as this is part of the [Installation](../help/Installation.md).
-It rftool knows the module, it is just a
+OK, If rftool knows the module, it is just a
 ```sh
 > make sendHex
 ```